ShivashishY/shiva/content/posts/blockchain-and-mining-overview.md

 ## What is Blockchain?

 - Just as the Internet was invented by connecting thousands and millions of computers, similarly long chains of data blocks (data) have been given the name of Blockchain.
-- Blockchain technology is an amalgamation of three different technologies, including the Internet, personal &#39;key&#39; (private key) cryptography, i.e. keeping information secret and controlling protocols.
+- Blockchain technology is an amalgamation of three different technologies, including the Internet, personal 'key' (private key) cryptography, i.e. keeping information secret and controlling protocols.
 - Secure chain cryptography was first discussed in 1991 by Stuart Haber and W. Scott Stornetta did the job.
 The following year, i.e. 1992, Bayer also joined hands with these two and improved its design, due to which assembling the blocks became easier.
 - Blockchain is a technology by which bitcoin and other cryptocurrencies operate.
-In simple words, it is a digital &#39;public ledger&#39;, in which every transaction is recorded.
+In simple words, it is a digital 'public ledger', in which every transaction is recorded.
 - Once a transaction is recorded in the blockchain, it can neither be deleted nor changed.
 - Because of the blockchain, transactions do not require a trusted third party such as a bank.
 - It records the details of each transaction in a ledger after it is verified by network-connected devices (mainly a series of computers, called nodes).

 ### My Input

 - Indeed, blockchain can also be compared to the state of the Internet in the 1990s.
-It is noteworthy that in the last two decades &#39;Internet of Information&#39; has changed our society.
+It is noteworthy that in the last two decades 'Internet of Information' has changed our society.
 - We are now entering an era where blockchain will also be able to do the same thing through the Internet of Trust, and the Internet of Value.
-- According to a report published in the American newspaper &#39;New York Times&#39;, blockchain technology has the potential to affect the entire world ecosystem and almost all the major central banks of the world are researching it.
+- According to a report published in the American newspaper 'New York Times', blockchain technology has the potential to affect the entire world ecosystem and almost all the major central banks of the world are researching it.

 ## What is the global situation?